stuartcarnie/snowflake/src/cmd/snowflake/README.md

 Snowflake is a HTTP server for generating unique ID numbers.

-This is a Golang implementation of Twitter's Snowflake.
+This is a Go implementation of Twitter's Snowflake.

 ## Performance